TritonDataCenter/manta-marlin/docs/index.md

 End users manage compute jobs through the "jobs" entry points under the main Manta API.
 See the Manta API documentation for details.

-Internally, Marlin worker processes (which are responsible for managing the distributed execution of jobs) communicate with agents (which actually execute user commands) through small JSON records stored in Moray, the Manta metadata tier.
-This mechanism is documented in the worker source code.
+Internally, Marlin supervisor processes (which are responsible for managing the distributed execution of jobs) communicate with agents (which actually execute user commands) through small JSON records stored in Moray, the Manta metadata tier.
+This mechanism is documented in the supervisor source code.

 On each physical server where jobs are executed, the Marlin agent communicates with a lackey running inside each compute zone using a private HTTP API which is